Bictorys

 What I Did

-User & Field Research
+User (Customer) & Field Research

 Ecosystem & Competitor Analysis

-Technical Discovery
+Technical & Service Constraints Discovery

-Mapped discrepancies between operator APIs
+Mapped discrepancies between operator APIs, confirmation models, and settlement mechanisms.

-Identified bottlenecks in settlement and reconciliation workflows
+Identified bottlenecks in reconciliation, exception handling, and settlement visibility.

 Key Findings

-Slow settlements harm cash flow
+Slow settlements directly harm merchant cash flow and trust.

-Mobile Money UX is not merchant-centric
+Mobile Money UX is not designed for merchant workflows.

-Inconsistent confirmations create anxiety
+Inconsistent confirmations create anxiety and support dependency.

-Merchants want one unified dashboard
+Merchants need one unified dashboard across channels and providers.

-Simplicity is mandatory due to low digital literacy
+Simplicity is mandatory due to low digital literacy in parts of the market.

 Problem definition